SaveH2o/civo-iot/README.md

 * [Helm3](https://helm.sh/docs/intro/install/ "Helm Installation"): to avoid Tiller
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/ "Kubectl Installation")

+## Get started

+Clone the repo and type make to get help.

+    make

 ## All

 Currently **core** and **db** only.
 There is no automatic **provision**, it's expected you bring your own cluster.